symbol/symbol-docs/source/getting-started/setup-workstation.rst

             npm init

-        2. Install nem2-sdk and rxjs library.
+        2. Install |sdk| and RxJS library.

         .. code-block:: bash

             npm install nem2-sdk rxjs

-        3. We recommend to use **TypeScript instead of JavaScript** when building applications for Catapult.
+        3. We recommend to use **TypeScript instead of JavaScript** when building applications for |codename|.

         Make sure you have at least version 2.5.X installed.